Table of Contents

 There may be additional wastewater utilities subject to the jurisdiction of the Commission.
 Wastewater system operators, and customers of non-governmental community wastewater systems (not individual septic systems), are encouraged to contact the Commission to determine if this legislation is applicable.

-- For general consumer information, including how to file a complaint, please visit our Consumer Assistance page.
+- For general consumer information, including how to file a formal complaint, please visit our Consumer Assistance

 - The Ground Water Discharges Section of the Delaware Department of Natural Resources and Environmental Control ("DNREC") is responsible for overseeing all aspects of the siting, design and installation of on-site wastewater treatment and disposal systems (septic systems and community wastewater systems).